ccbogel/QualCoder/README.md

 ### MacOS

-The instructions work on Mac Monterey.
+There will be a macOS app avaible for this release.
+Please use the app first, as installation, as described below may not always work on all recent macs.

 It is recommended to use a virtual environment, see: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html The below instructions can be used inside a virtual environment folder instead of placed in Applications.

 You will need to install developer tools for macOS.
 [See https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/](https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/)  If you do not have the developer code, just start the installation process below and you will be prompted to install the developer code.
 This may be easier than figuring out if you have it or how to get it.
 Expect this process to take a long time.